 - Qualifying Examination at the beginning of the third year.

-For a more complete description of our program and requirements, please download the Graduate Student Handbook at the link on the top right of this page.
+For a more complete description of our program and requirements, please download the Graduate Student Handbook.

 Students enrolled in the Ph.D. program qualify for the M.A. degree “en route” upon the successful completion of seven courses, at least six of which are seminars given in the Department, along with passing an examination in one foreign language.
 An M. Phil degree is obtained upon the passing of all of the departmental requirements short of the dissertation itself.